5 Tips to Turn Your Script Into a High Concept Idea

 Every writer has a dozen or more new story ideas tucked away in a file on their computers.
 But a good idea isn’t enough to break into Hollywood.
-Marketable films need to be high concept ideas.
-How do you take a basic idea and turn it into high concept screenplay, hooking the reader?
+The most marketable films are high concept ideas.
+How do you take a basic idea and turn it into high concept screenplay?
 Studios know high concept films put people in the seats.
 They want a twist on an idea, something that will make it more commercial and compelling.
-High concept definition is just that, a film that appeals to a wide audience where the high concept pitch allows an executive to immediately visualize the entire movie.
+High concept is just that—a film that appeals to a wide audience.
+A high concept pitch allows an executive to immediately visualize the entire movie.

 Here are five ways to turn your basic movie idea into a high concept film:

 1. The “What If” Premise

 High concept movies always answer the question “what if?”
 For example, what if we put a shark in the waters of a beach town in the peak of the summer tourist season?
 But don’t just stop there.
 How can you raise the stakes?
 Keep asking “what if…?”
 Exploring your story concept with those two simple words will get you closer to a high concept movie.
 Don’t just do it with the overall concept, take the characters and the events and keep asking, “What if…?” until you have successfully twisted them into something original.

 2. Opposites Attract

 Take two characters who would normally never be together and put them together.
 Buddy cop movies and romantic comedies often use this as a premise.
 In the movie Speed, it’s Sandra Bullock and Keanu Reeves.
 In Lethal Weapon, it’s Danny Glover and Mel Gibson.

 Work with a concept that fascinates you.
 Your interest will elevate the story.
 Think about hobbies or even your bucket list.
 Make a list of things you always wanted to explore and then dive in.
 If you’re fascinated by it, chances are other people will be too.
 Above all, write it in a way only you could write it.
 Let your passion for the project show.

 4. Ticking Clock